jahtz/pypxml/docs/DOCUMENTATION.md

 def elements() -> list[Self]
 ```

-Returns a copy of the elements list.
+Returns a copy of the list of child elements.

-<a id="pypxml.pagelement.PageElement.text"></a>
+<a id="pypxml.pageelement.PageElement.text"></a>

 #### text